White Point Garden — Charleston, South Carolina

 The park also features a gazebo-like bandstand known as the Williams Music Pavilion.
 The Pavilion was built in 1907 as a memorial from Mrs. Martha W. Carrington to her parents, Mr. and Mrs. George Walton Williams, the original owners of the Calhoun Mansion.
 Mrs. Carrington and her husband, Waring P. Carrington, built and resided in the Victorian house at 2 Meeting Street across from White Point Garden, now the Two Meeting Street Inn.

 There are many monuments in the park, including one commemorating the notorious pirate Stede Bonnet, who was hanged here with about 50 other outlaws in the 1720s.
-Above is the Defenders of Charleston monument, installed by the Charleston Chapter of the United Daughters of the Confederacy in 1932 to honor those who defended Fort Sumter during the Civil War.
+Below is the Defenders of Charleston monument, installed by the Charleston Chapter of the United Daughters of the Confederacy in 1932 to honor those who defended Fort Sumter during the Civil War.

-Another statue, seen above, depicts Major General William Moultrie and was unveiled on June 28, 2007 – otherwise known as Carolina Day.
+Another statue, depicts Major General William Moultrie and was unveiled on June 28, 2007 – otherwise known as Carolina Day.
 Carolina Day commemorates the victory at Fort Sullivan – now Fort Moultrie – on June 28, 1776 when the South Carolina militia, led by Colonel Moultrie, repelled an attack by Sir Henry Clinton’s British fleet.
 The fort was later renamed for Moultrie.
 The statue, by South Carolina sculptor John Ney Michel, was defaced with spray paint in October of 2014.
 The artwork was repaired by the City of Charleston.

 White Point Garden Info